mastercomfig/mastercomfig/docs/security.md

 regarding the vulnerability.
 This may include a request to submit a pull request to resolve the vulnerability if applicable.

-You should not disclose the vulnerability publicly unless you have not received a response after 1 month.
+You must not disclose the vulnerability publicly unless you have not received a response after 1 month.

 If the vulnerability is declined, you may post it publicly after 48 hours of its declination, unless the declination is retracted within that time period.